Technopedia

 - Powerful, distorted kicks & dark synths

-- High BPM & driving energy
+- High beats per minute & driving energy

 - Performances at underground raves & techno festivals

-- Releases on hard techno labels
+- Releases on hard-techno labels